• Skip to main content

 Instructions

-• Cover the bowl with cling film and leave to chill for 4 hours.
+• Cover the bowl with cling film and leave it to chill for 4 hours.
 If you can, chill overnight for best results.

 Take the meat out of the fridge for at least 30 minutes before cooking.